aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/cvp_cc.rst

 |
 |

-17. Once the change has been approved.
-We should now have a green button that says 'Execute Change Control' in the top right corner.
+18. Once the change has been approved, we should now have a button that says 'Execute Change Control' in the top right corner.
 Click this to execute the changes.

 |
 |